AksenovAr/Notes_regarding_to_tech_interview-/Semaphore_explanation.md

-## Semaphore main idea is start threads parallel.
+## Semaphore main idea is start threads in parallel.
 After one circle of working they stop at barierr and wait for all threads will be ready to start new raicing.
 ## Semaphore has two function wait and signal.
   Wait function decrease thread counter and when it is equal zero will condition variable emit notify_all notification.
 Recieved this signal threads start working.